 The Nobel Mystery

-The Nobel Mystery is suitable for children from 8 to 100 years old, opened to the public on Saturday June 20, and can be experienced every day throughout the summer.
+The Nobel Mystery is suitable for children from 8 to 100 years old, and can be experienced whenever the museum is open.
 We had the current public health-situation in mind when creating this exhibtion: you will therefore get your very own Nobel Peace Center-pencil (for you to keep afterwards) that you will need to use to find the hidden clues and solve the mystery.

 The will of Alfred Nobel was a real mystery.
 He left over 30 million Swedish kroner, which was one of the greatest private fortunes at the time.
 When Alfred Nobel died on December 10.
 1896, the media began to wonder who would inherit his money.
 When the will was published on January 2.
 1897, many of his relatives were disappointed.
 Nobel wanted most of his money to go to awards for peace, literature, medicine, physics and chemistry.
 Because of all the negotiations that followed, it took five years for the first Nobel Prizes to be awarded.